 Recommended shows for every West End audience member

 Struggling to work out which West End show you should go and see?
-We’ve put together a comprehensive list of the different profiles that make up an audience, so you can get inspiration for what show will feature in your next trip to Theatreland.
+As well as taking our quiz to find out which show we think you’ll love this year, we’ve put together a comprehensive list of the different types of theatregoer, so you can get inspiration for what show will feature in your next trip to Theatreland.
 There’s a show guaranteed to provide an unforgettable night of live entertainment.

-West End shows to suit every audience member
+Shows to suit every West End audience member

 While you may not be a qualified theatre “expert”, these audience members are regularly seen at the latest West End openings.
 Seeing a variety of productions throughout the year, a regular attendee will catch the latest shows at the biggest theatres in London, as well as smaller productions that are only running for a few weeks.

-For those wanting to see something a bit different and explore the theatre, we recommend The Night of the Iguana at the Noel Coward Theatre, The Man in the White Suit starring Stephen Mangan and Kara Tointon.
+For those wanting to see something a bit different and explore what’s in the West End, we recommend the world premiere of The Prince of Egypt.

 Going to a West End production for the first time is an exciting prospect.
 As a West End newcomer, you will be welcomed into a theatrical world like no other, with an abundance of plays, musicals, dance shows and operas which are diverse, exciting and innovative.
 For those embarking on their maiden trip to the West End, we recommend productions that have stood the test of time in London, as well as light-hearted shows with a positive message.